The Twickenham Museum

 The White Swan on Riverside c 1910.
 A sign for Hammerton & Co Boat Builders is in the left

 The 1635 map of Twickenham by Moses Glover shows 'The Coole Brewery' on the London Road, on land now occupied by the railway station north of Regal House.
 This brewery, the earliest yet noted in Twickenham, later moved across the road where it remained in the possession of the Cole family until the late 19th century, when it was sold to Brandon (Putney) Brewery.
 Brewing continued until 1927.
 In the 19th century there were two other breweries in the parish, one in London Road just to the north of York Street and another, the Britannia, behind the former Red Lion in Heath Road.
 The Cole Brewery came to own many public houses: 18 in 1790, 29 in 1800, 42 in 1822 and 55 in 1824.
 Public houses have a long tradition of operating from the same site.
 The Queen's Head, now known as the Barmy Arms, was probably serving the community in the 17th century.
 Nearby, at the foot of Wharf Lane stood The Watermen's Arms, visible on Peter Tillemans' view of Twickenham in about 1725.
 Three inns are recorded in Church Street.
 The Fox was operating as 'Le Bell' as early as 1700, changing its name in the mid 18th century.
 As you enter the recently refurbished premises the steps down remind you that Church Street has risen more than a foot since The Fox was built.
 Nearby stood The Falcon (nos 44-50 today), noted in 1696 and known variously as The Old Falcon, Three Tuns and The Lyon and Lamb.
 The Fleece stood on the land now occupied by 24-27 on the north side of the street.
 Another Fox is recorded in Cross Deep in the 18th century, probably taking its name from Fox Lane, now Grotto Road.
 The picturesque White Swan on Riverside, previously known just as The Swan, has been there since at least 1714.
 The Black Dog in London Road is first recorded in 1722.
-In recent years it has had a series of name changes and is now Roxie Steak.
+In recent years it has had a series of name changes and is currently empty.

 King Street with The George Inn on the left in c 1860